algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 1. **Graph Sparsity**:

-   - The dataset consists of **millions of landmarks**, but each landmark connects to a limited subset.
+   - The dataset consists of **millions of landmarks**, but each landmark connects to only a limited number of others.
    - An adjacency matrix would be mostly **empty (zero values)**, wasting memory.

 2. **Memory Efficiency**: